Yogabharathi3/EX-01-3c-Operators-Expressions/README.md

 2. Use the printf function to prompt the user to enter the first fraction number (numerator and denominator separately).

-3.Use the scanf function to read the numerator and denominator of the first fraction.
+3. Use the scanf function to read the numerator and denominator of the first fraction.

 4. Repeat steps 2 and 3 to get the second fraction from the user.

-5.Calculate the decimal values of both fractions by dividing the numerators by the denominators.
+5. Calculate the decimal values of both fractions by dividing the numerators by the denominators.

-6.Use the conditional (ternary) operator to compare the decimal values and store the minimum value in the result variable.
+6. Use the conditional (ternary) operator to compare the decimal values and store the minimum value in the result variable.

 7.Print the minimum value.
 ## PROGRAM: